okta/okta.github.io/_source/_code/javascript/okta_react_sign-in_widget.md

 ```

 ## Create an Authentication Utility
-Users can sign in to your React application a number of different ways.
+Users can sign in to your React app a number of different ways.
-To provide a fully-featured and customizable login experience, the [Okta Sign-In Widget](okta_sign-in_widget) is available to handle User Lifecycle operations, MFA, and more.
+To provide a fully featured and customizable login experience, the [Okta Sign-In Widget](okta_sign-in_widget) is available to handle User Lifecycle operations, MFA, and more.

 First, create `src/auth.js` as an authorization utility file and use it to bootstrap the required fields to login.
 This file will expose a `withAuth` method that makes it easy to create [Higher-Order Components](https://facebook.github.io/react/docs/higher-order-components.html) that include an `auth` prop: